NEWSLETTER

 Scalability Issues

 Scalability is another major challenge.
 As more people use cryptocurrencies, the networks can get congested.
 This congestion leads to slower transaction times and higher fees.
-Some solutions being explored include increasing block sizes and implementing second-layer solutions like the Lightning Network.
+Experts are exploring solutions such as increasing block sizes and implementing second-layer solutions like the Lightning Network.

 Dealing with Failed Transactions